-The Principal's Office is the place to transact school business and every student is welcome for that purpose.
-The principal/superintendent will see you at their earliest convenience.
+The Principal's Office is the place to transact school business and every student/stakeholder is welcome for that purpose.
+The principal/superintendent will see visitors at their earliest convenience.
 Office hours are 7:30 a.m. to 4:00 p.m.
+It is recommended that stakeholders call or email ahead of time to make an appointment.
+Students will take priority.